 “Big data is one potential technology to help you prove your security posture because big data can help you sift through logs and sift through activities that are going on from which you derive some sort of predictive intelligence about potential threats or an existing vulnerability,” he said.
 “You can actually be thinking, ‘How can big data improve my security?’
 But at the same time, if you are going after a big data setup in your IT shop, then you have to align yourself with the existing security practices.”

-Scott Etkin is a managing editor at Data Informed.
+Scott Etkin is the managing editor of Data Informed.
 Email him at Scott.Etkin@wispubs.com.